-This species is native to South Africa (Northern Cape), where it grows inside bushes on steep slopes.
+This species is native to South Africa (Northern Cape).
+It occurs inside bushes on steep slopes.

-Tylecodon kritzingeri is a succulent plant with a slender, scrambling or scandent, sparingly branched stem that grows up to 3.3 feet (1 m) tall from a tuberous base.
-Branches are grey with dark striations.
+Tylecodon kritzingeri is a succulent plant with one or several grey branches with dark striations that grow from a tuberous base.
+The branches are slender, scrambling or scandent, up to 3.3 feet (1 m) tall.
 Leaves are green, smooth, linear, flat, slightly grooved above, and often recurved towards tips to help in climbing.
 They are up to 2 inches (5 cm) long and up to 0.2 inches (0.5 cm) wide.
-Flowers are upright, tubular, up to 0.8 inches (2 cm) long, and pale green with dark maroon to reddish upper face.
+Flowers are upright, tubular, up to 0.8 inches (2 cm) long, and pale green with a dark maroon to reddish upper face.
 They appear on up to 8 inches (20 cm) long stalk in mid-summer.
 The leaves are dry at flowering.

 The specific epithet "kritzingeri (kritz-ING-ger-ee)" honors Kobus Kritzinger (1953-), one of the collectors of the species in September 1981, then law enforcement officer of the Cape Department of Nature and Environmental Conservation and Management.